unraid/docs/docs/legacy/FAQ/Setup_Sleep_(S3)_and_Wake_on_Lan_(WOL).md

 7\.
 Record hard drive references (sda, sdb, etc)

-- From unRAID 'Devices' page, make note of the hard drive references in your system.
+- From Unraid 'Devices' page, make note of the hard drive references in your system.
 You're building a list of hard drives in the system for use in the sleep script.
   - I am currently only using two SATA drives, so my drive